Secret of Giving: A Christmas Collection

-The Secret of Giving: A Christmas Collection is Reba McEntire's twenty-third album, and second Christmas album, the follow-up to her 1987 album Merry Christmas to You.
-The album features mostly new, original holiday tunes with only a couple of traditional favorites.
+The Secret of Giving: A Christmas Collection is American country music singer Reba McEntire's twenty-third studio album, and second Christmas album, the follow-up to her 1987 album Merry Christmas to You.
+Released on September 21, 1999, the album features mostly new, original holiday tunes with only a couple of traditional favorites.
 The children featured on "The Angels Sang" are actually the class of her son Shelby who was in the third grade at the time.
-The album peaked at No. 10 on the Billboard country chart and is currently certified Gold by the RIAA.It has sold 940,000 copies as of December 2013 in the US, and over 1 million copies worldwide.
+The album peaked at No. 10 on the Billboard country chart and is currently certified Gold by the RIAA.
+It has sold 940,000 copies as of December 2013 in the US, and over 1 million copies worldwide.